 How much does a law degree cost in Australia?
-We’ve collected the data from every law school in the country, calculated the tuition fees and then ranked them from the cheapest to the most expensive.
+We’ve collected the data from every law school in the country, calculated the tuition fees (and year on year fee increases) and then ranked them from the cheapest to the most expensive.

 - 1 The summary – five key findings

 - 2 The list – the cost of law degrees in Australia

 - 3 How to read the table